storj-archived/linksharing/README.md

 1. Share your READONLY file or directory via `uplink share --readonly --dns sj://<your path>`.
 The `--dns` flag will print out the info needed to create your dns records.

-2. Create your CNAME with our linksharing common URL (`link.tardigradeshare.io.`).
+2. Create your CName with our linksharing common URL (`link.tardigradeshare.io.`).

     <img src="docs/images/cname.png" width="50%">